Special Interest Groups

 The SIG Manuel provides information on the SIG program, SIG activities, how to propose a new SIG, establishing a SIG, SIG financial support, membership criteria, election protocol and formation of committees, interorganizational linkages, SIG responsibilities, communication with the Board of Directors and the SBM Listserv Terms and Conditions.

-View the full SIG Manual (PDF).
+View the SIG Manual.

-Special Interest Group Listserv Terms and Conditions
+SIG Listserv Terms and Conditions

 As experience dictates, the Executive Committee will revise these guidelines from time to time.
 Feedback is welcome through any of the members of the Executive Committee or chairs of Special Interest Groups.